rahuld109/leet-ts/README.md

 #  Rahul Dogra's LeetCode Solutions - Typescript

-The repository consists of some leetcode solutions in Typescript
+This repository showcases some of the leetcode solutions solved by Rahul Dogra using only Typescript.
 ## Table of Content

 | No. | Problem Statement | LeetCode |